WilleLX1/RubyRAT/README.md

 2. Paste the invite link in a browser and follow prompts to add the bot.
 3. Configure bot permissions in the "RubyRAT" category.

+### 4. Create Payload for Clients

+1. Download the latest RubyRAT release [here](https://github.com/WilleLX1/RubyRAT/releases).
+2. Unzip and open the builder (RubyRAT-Builder.exe found inside of zipped release)
+3. Follow instructions and press build button when done.
+4. Send payload to client and wait for a connection.

 # Features

 ### GENERAL